 Memory loss affects not only the person experiencing the symptoms, but also their families, friends, colleagues and communities.
 A devastating condition, dementia and other neurodegenerative diseases have the ability to alter an individual’s thought processes, interpersonal relationships, independence and capacity to pursue regular activities they previously enjoyed.

 We continue to offer community resources, education and stress management programs to those who are currently supporting loved ones through what may be a long and difficult process.
-Toronto Memory Program is a pilot site for the Essential Conversations Project.
-The goal of this program is for the family to feel better equipped to navigate this life transition issue, based on the decisions and plans developed throughout the Essential Conversation.
+Toronto Memory program is a select site for Communication Therapy for Adults (CTA), a customized professional service which assesses and addresses the unique impact and disruption on families living with Mild Cognitive Impairment, Alzheimer’s disease or dementia, providing personalized strategies, specific skills and effective guidance.

 So often, caregivers place the needs of others ahead of their own well-being.
 At Toronto Memory Program, we are pleased to offer a highly effective seminar series guided by the principles of mindfulness-based stress reduction tailored specifically for caregivers (MBSR-C).